 2. Account-to-account (A2A) payments

-P2P, or peer-to-peer payments, are a simple but effective solution that allows near-instantaneous money transfers between any device.
+P2P, or peer-to-peer payments, are a simple but effective solution that enables near-instantaneous money transfers between any device.
 With just a few taps, customers can pay and send money to friends and family from their phone or computer.
 Mobile-first customers have little patience for multi-day bank transfers that do not work on weekends when better and faster alternatives work 24/7/365.
-Banks that offer the convenience and simplicity of instant payments can keep their customers in their ecosystem instead of losing them to payment services like Venmo.

 3. Intuitive loan applications